 Did you know? …

-Gardnerella often has no symptoms but can make you more likely to contract further STIs and lead to complications with your pregnancy.
+Gardnerella often shows no symptoms but can make you more likely to contract further Sexually Transmitted Infections (STIs) and lead to complications with pregnancy.
 Click here to see the full article.

 Better2Know can test you for Gardnerella by collecting a urine sample.
 Your results will be available up to five working days from when we receive your sample.
 You can also test for Gardnerella amongst other STIs with our Platinum Screen or Comfort Screen.

 If left untreated, the infection can make you more susceptible to contracting other STIs including HIV, Chlamydia and Gonorrhoea.
 In women, Gardnerella can lead to Pelvic Inflammatory Disease (PID) and can also cause some complications in pregnancy, including premature labour and delivery.
 Therefore, a woman who experiences complications during birth might be tested for BV, even when no symptoms are present.